Skip to main content

 Location: Boston, Massachusetts

-Boston University has high standards for admission.
-In addition to the test scores listed above, the 2021 admitted classes averaged in the 6th percentile in their high school class.
+Boston University has high admission standards.
+In addition to the test scores listed above, first-time first-year students enrolled in the 2024-2025 admissions cycle had a high school GPA of 3.9.

-BU requires that applicants complete the Common Application or Coalition Application.
-Certain schools like the School of Music, the School of Theatre, and the School of Visual Arts have supplemental requirements.
+BU requires applicants to complete the Common Application or the Questbridge Application.
+Certain schools, like the School of Music, the School of Theatre, and the School of Visual Arts, have supplemental requirements.

 Unique Aspects of Boston University